calyxir/calyx/mlir/README.md

 # MLIR Dialect for FuTIL

-This is a dialect for FUTIL along with a standalone `opt`-like tool to operate on that dialect.
+This is a dialect for FuTIL along with a standalone `opt`-like tool to operate on that dialect.

 ## Building